ibrahimcesar/telemetry-kit/README.md

 ```

 **Available Commands:**
+- `new` - Create new projects with telemetry pre-configured
+- `analyze` - Get smart recommendations on where to add instrumentation (NEW!)
 - `init` - Interactive project setup with credential configuration
 - `test` - Validate sync credentials
 - `stats` - View event statistics (total, synced, unsynced)